Markov Decision Processes with Long-Term Average Constraints

 Note that arguments in Equation (\ref{eq:optimization_equation}) are linear, and the constraints in Equation \eqref{eq:transition_constraint} and Equation \eqref{eq:valid_prob_constrant} are linear, this is a linear programming problem.
 Since convex optimization problems can be solved in polynomial time \citep{potra2000interior}, we can use standard approaches to solve Equation (\ref{eq:optimization_equation}).
 After solving the optimization problem, we obtain the optimal policy from the obtained steady state distribution $d^*(s,a)$ as,

-Since we assumed that the CMDP is unichain, the Markov Chain induced from policy $\pi$ is ergodic.
-Hence, every state is reachable following the policy $\pi^*$, we have $Pr(s) > 0$ and Equation \eqref{eq:optimal_policy} is defined for all states $s\in\mathcal{S}$.
+Since we assumed that the CMDP is ergodic, the Markov Chain induced from policy $\pi$ is ergodic.
+Hence, every state is reachable following the policy $\pi^*$, we have $\bbP(s) > 0$ and Equation \eqref{eq:optimal_policy} is defined for all states $s\in\mathcal{S}$.

 Further, since we assumed that the induced Markov Chain is irreducible for all stationary policies, we assume Dirichlet distribution as prior for the state transition probability $P(s'|s, a)$.
 Dirichlet distribution is also used as a standard prior in literature \citep{agrawal2017optimistic,osband2013more}.
-Proposition \ref{steady_state_proposition} formalizes the result of the existence of a steady state distribution when the transition probability is sampled from a Dirichlet distribution. \begin{proposition} For MDP $\widehat{\mathcal{M}}$ with state space $\mathcal{S}$ and action space $\mathcal{A}$, let the transition probabilities $\hat{P}$ come from Dirichlet distribution.
-Then, any stationary policy $\pi$ for $\widehat{\mathcal{M}}$ will have a steady state distribution $\hat{d}_\pi$ given as
+Further, there exists a steady state distribution when the transition probability is sampled from a Dirichlet distribution \cite[{Proposition 1}]{agarwal2022multi}.

-\end{proposition} \begin{proof} Transition probabilities $P(s, a, \cdot)$ follow Dirichlet distribution, and hence they are strictly positive.
-Further, as the policy $\pi(a|s)$ is a probability distribution on actions conditioned on state, $\pi(a|s) \geq 0,\ \sum_a \pi(a|s) = 1$.
-So, there is a non zero transition probability to reach from state $s\in\widehat{\mathcal{S}}$ to state $s'\in\widehat{\mathcal{S}}$.
-Since the single step transition probability matrix is strictly positive for any policy $\pi$, a steady state distribution exists for any policy $\pi$. \end{proof}